-Here are results from the study by the two authors, the improvement for each rules and the effects on readers of all rules combined together:
+From the study by the two authors, here are the improvement for each rules and at the end the effects on readers of all rules combined together:

 - The starting point: a marketing paragraph without any of the improvement described above, it is given a reference value of 0.

 - The text is rewritten to be more concise: 60 % of improvement for readability, and for what is memorized by the reader.

 - Using again the starting text, a list is created to ease scanning: 50% of improvement.